jocoly/borpa/README.md

 `./video-backend/install.sh`

-Sometimes the model download crashes on Modelscope's end; just try again if it does.
+Sometimes the model download crashes on the download host's end; just try again if it does.

 ### 5. Start the video server (This takes a while if models aren't downloaded.)